 The following table shows a selection of AGL NBN plans on Canstar Blue’s database listed in order of standard monthly cost, from lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Dodo made its start as a popular low-cost broadband provider, eventually moving into mobile and later, electricity and gas.
-Dodo’s electricity options are now available in NSW, VIC, QLD and SA, although the brand’s market electricity offers are currently closed to new customers in QLD and SA.
+Dodo’s electricity options are now available in NSW, VIC, QLD and SA, although the brand’s market electricity offers are currently closed to new customers in SA.

 If you combine a Dodo energy plan with NBN in NSW and VIC, you’ll save up to $10 per month on your internet bill: $5 monthly for electricity, and $5 each month for gas.
 Dodo also offers a suite of SIM-only postpaid mobile plans on the Optus 4G network, however these do not come with a discount for bundling with energy or internet.